GunjanBhanwal/GunjanBhanwal/README.md

 ### 🌍 About Me

-I’m a third-year B.Tech student , diving into everything tech-related from crafting sleek web apps to wrestling with data structures.
+I’m a B.Tech student , diving into everything tech-related from crafting sleek web apps to wrestling with data structures.
 Fueled by curiosity and a zest for learning (not by coffee).

 - 📧 Get in touch: **gunjanbhanwal21@gmail.com**